 - 1. Risk free rate fluctuations.
-Cash flow discounting under best estimate assumptions must be performed using risk free rate curve.
-Therefore, risk free rate decrease would lead in significant increase in best estimate liabilities and vice versa.
-In the light of underwriting risk, risk free rate fluctuations have a significant impact on life expense and lapse risks.
-In case of further decrease of risk free rate, increase in life expense and lapse risks will be present as well. - 2.
+In the light of underwriting risk, risk free rate fluctuations have a significant impact on all life underwriting risks.
+In case of further decrease of risk- free rate, increase in all life underwriting risks will be present as well. - 2.
 Mortality assumptions for pension annuities in annuity payment phase.
 The risk of pricing annuities incorrectly due to incorrect assumptions on longevity.
 The risk is related mainly to annuity pricing.
 The result is inadequate premiums, resulting in loss.
-In case of future experience mortality adjustments, increase in life longevity risk would be present as well.

-- 3. Mortality risk.
+In case of future experience mortality adjustments, increase in life longevity risk would be present as well. - 3.
+Mortality risk.
 The risk of pricing life policies incorrectly due to incorrect assumptions on mortality or inappropriate underwriting decisions.
 The risk is related mainly to life insurance pricing.
 The result is inadequate premiums, resulting in loss.
 Any subsequent modelling assumption adjustments would result in life / health SLT (similar to life) mortality risk increase.
 Regular pricing versus actual mortality outgo comparison is performed.
-The risk is currently considered small. - 4.
-Morbidity / disability risk.
+The risk is currently considered small.

+- 4. Morbidity / disability risk.
 The risk of pricing of life policies with riders incorrectly due to incorrect assumptions on morbidity / disability or inappropriate underwriting decisions.
 The risk is related mainly to life policies with riders.
 The result is inadequate premiums, resulting in loss.
 Any subsequent modelling assumption adjustments would result in life / health SLT morbidity / disability risk increase. - 5.
 Expense risk.
 Insufficient premium amount to cover the expenses.
 Increase in actual expenses in comparison to planned expenses.
 The risk results in lower than planned technical result.
 Expense risk is monitored regularly: revision and adjustment of business processes to increase efficiency and optimize expenses.
 Any subsequent modelling assumption adjustments would result in life / health SLT expense risk increase. - 6.
 Health NSLT (similar to non-life) premiums and costs.
 The risk that actual expense level is higher than estimated.
 The calculated premiums do not cover the expenses and claims, resulting in possible negative technical result and loss of customers and market share.
 Due to soft market the premium level on the market is low, therefore it is difficult to renew existing contracts and attract new customers.
-Significant part of costs is fixed, therefore loss of customers affect the cost level directly. - 7.
+Significant part of costs is fixed, therefore loss of customers affects the cost level directly. - 7.
 Health NSLT attritional losses.
 The risk of a higher number of attritional losses and more severe claims than expected.
 Due to soft market the risk that the price level does not cover the actual number of losses.
 The risk can also appear due to low quality risk selection and inadequate risk assessment.
 The result is unexpected loss and negative technical result also affecting the solvency.
-Additionally the risk affects the costs (due to more resources in claims handling). - 8.
+Additionally, the risk affects the costs (due to more resources in claims handling). - 8.
 Health NSLT renewal risk.
 Health NSLT is a product with the duration of one year at most.
-Therefore future business volumes depend on contract renewals significantly.
+Therefore, future business volumes depend on contract renewals significantly.
 In case of decrease in renewals, health NSLT business volumes would decrease on one hand.
 On the other, it would lead to straightforward decrease in health NSLT reserve and premium risk as well. - 9.
 Health NSLT morbidity.
 Increase in medical costs that cannot be absorbed through premium adjustments.
 Increase in claims expenditure due to exceptional, one-off events (e. g. pandemics).
 This results in the risk of pricing health policies incorrectly due to incorrect assumptions on morbidity / disability or inappropriate underwriting decisions.
 The result is inadequate premiums, resulting in loss.